jagill/nerd-smalltalk/src/html/timelineOfLife.md

 The _Paleogene_ (65 to 25 MYA) saw life recover from the Cretaceous extinction event.
-Sharks replaced reptiles as the rulers of the sea, to be replaced themselves by carniverous whales.
-The jungles were slowly replaced with grassland and forests, leading to a brief reign of large flightess birds followed by mammals of diverse forms.
+Sharks replaced reptiles as the rulers of the sea, to be replaced themselves by carnivorous whales.
+The jungles were slowly replaced with grassland and forests, leading to a brief reign of large flightless birds followed by mammals of diverse forms.
 By the end of the Paleogene, almost all major orders of modern mammals and plants had evolved.
 Marsupials dominated South America, Antartica, and Australia, which only disconnected towards the